gasoto04/youtube-comments/README.md

 Our research will attempt to answer the following research question: do individuals react differently to different types of shocking news on Youtube?
 Will those comments be mostly “positive” (i.e. concerned, empathetic, well-intentioned) if the news is more serious?
 Will they be mostly negative (ill-intentioned, bullying, insulting)?
 We will analyze three types of shocking news ("pop", "scandalous", "horrific") that relate to chosen news stories (Taylor Swift dating Travis Kelce for "pop", the indictment of Senator Robert Menendez for "scandalous," and the Uvalde school shooting for "horrific," respectively).
 We will use sentiment analysis to carry out our research.

 ### Navigating this repository
-This repository has been divided into 3 primary folders for our research:
+This repository has been divided into 5 primary folders for our research:
 - Code
 - Data
 - Output
+- Proposal
+- Report

 The descriptions for each can be found below.